 - Graphcore Communication Library

-- Global batch
+- Global batch size

 The number of samples that contribute to a weight update across all replicas.
 This is equal to the replica batch size multiplied by the number of replicas.

 - Global exchange